 Given the name tapestry as they are a form of textile art.
-Indian Tapestries and Spreads are very popular these days, and with good reason.
+Indian tapestries and spreads are very popular these days, and with good reason.
 One look at an Indian tapestry or spread and you can see the enormous amount of thought and work that goes into creating them.
+They are made of 100% cotton offering easy wash and wear care.
 The colors are vibrant and the designs are often incredibly intricate.
-The overall appearance, however, of an Indian wall tapestry or spread is one of peace and gentle flow.
+The overall appearance, of an Indian wall tapestry or spread is one of peace and gentle flow.
 They are truly works of art.

-Often their patterns and designs will reflect intricate flowing shapes and patterns of florals.
 Many of these patterns are as ancient as India itself.
 They are simply amazing to look at and they are beautiful additions to any home or office.
-For gifts, they cannot be beat for their affordability, versatility and uniqueness.
+For gifts, they cannot be beat for their affordability, uniqueness and versatility.

 Some of the most popular techniques that have been handed down through the centuries are:

 BAGRU - This small but immensely productive village near Jaipur contains a large community of printers.
 The skills of the Bagru printers were patronized by the Jaipur court over 200 years ago, they are probably the best known and most easily recognized designs in our range.
 Bagru printers have always been the most accessible to the outside world and in turn have adopted many new and different styles from outside influences into their wide repertoire using their own traditional techniques.
 You will love our Bagru Indian tapestries and spreads.